SpongePowered/SpongeDocs/source/plugin/game-profile-manager.rst

 ProfileProperties
 =================

-``GameProfile``\ s can be used to store arbitrary data about a player using ``ProfileProperty``\ s.
+``GameProfile``\ s can be used to store arbitrary data about a player using :javadoc:`ProfileProperty`\ s.
 However, this cannot not be used as a permanent data store, as the data does not persist across server restarts.
-We can retrieve the properties of a ``GameProfile`` using the ``GameProfile#getPropertyMap`` method, which returns a ``Multimap``.
+We can retrieve the properties of a ``GameProfile`` using the :javadoc:`GameProfile#getPropertyMap()` method, which returns a ``Multimap``.
 From there, you can retrieve existing or store new ``ProfileProperty``\ s, which are represented as a key value pair.
-To generate a new ``ProfileProperty``, simply call the ``ProfileProperty#of(String, String)`` method.
+To generate a new ``ProfileProperty``, simply call the :javadoc:`ProfileProperty#of(String, String)` method.
 The third argument (signature) is optional.
 However, a valid signature from Mojang must be specified for certain properties.

 .. code-block:: java